brettc/yeasty/README.markdown

     life_expectancy = 15000
 ```

-A configuration file allows you to create different "treatments" which vary these parameters, and this run multiple related simulations from one configuration file.
-To collect the results, you need to load an "analysis" plugin.
+A configuration file allows you to create different "treatments" which vary these parameters, and this runs multiple related simulations from one configuration file.
+To collect the results, you need to load an "analysis" plug-in.
 A few examples are currently provided, such as one that records the final number of clusters produced at the end of each simulation in a `.csv` file.

 ### About Me